 "Oh, Sakura.
 Better out than in," her mother murmured, a crooked smile on her face as she massaged Sakura's shoulders lightly.
 "It's okay, honey.
 It's okay."

 "Should get her to the hospital," he murmured.
 "Just to take a look."
 He ran a hand over his head to his ponytail, sighing.
-"Today and tomorrow were going to be practical based days; running, kunai/shuriken throwing, among some other basics.
-She'll be off her feet for at least a week, maybe more if she's still like this."
+"Today and tomorrow were going to be practical based days; running, kunai and shuriken throwing, among some other basics.
+She'll be off her feet for a few days, maybe more if she's still like this."
 He paused, contemplating.
 "Do you know what happened?"

-The red-headed woman shook her head forlornly, tips of her lips drooping downwards as Sakura continued to hack and choke on her sobs.
+Sakura's mother shook her head forlornly, the tips of her lips drooping downwards as Sakura continued to hack and choke on her sobs.
 "I heard her getting up this morning, then it went silent."
 Her fingers casually stroked her daughter's back.
 "I went up to check what she was doing but she didn't answer.
 Opened the door to see her disappear out the window."

 "Yes, yes, of course," her dad spoke distractedly.
 "You must get back quickly.
 I'm… sorry for dragging you out."

 Sitting in front of the hospital window and looking out of it was just so strange.
 It was all because of what she saw.
 She saw pedestrians walking the afternoon lit streets, going about their usual business with an almost innocent, carefree air in their every motion, every smile or word.
 Back home—well, where she was from—Sakura couldn't look out of the window of the hospital without seeing fear and paranoia everywhere.